 We were told to pay attention to people and location(s).
 The idea was that if we were in the right location, we would minimize seeing trouble develop before our eyes.
 This was applicable in school and at work.
-We were instructed against being at the wrong place at the wrong time.
+We were instructed against being at the wrong place at the wrong time or the wrong place right.
 We were also told not to look for bad things in people or in certain situations.
-There are people who see bad things when they don’t exist, which could explain the manifestations of bias, stereotypes and profiling.
-We were not taught to be naïve, but to be careful and respectful.
+There are people who see bad things when they don’t exist, which could explain the manifestations of bias, stereotypes, and profiling.
+We were not taught to be naïve but to be careful and respectful.

 Hear no evil (Kikazaru)

 We were told to shield ourselves from bad language and bad intentions.
 We should stay away from people who spoke ill of others and gossiped.
 If we were not in the wrong place we could minimize hearing things that we should not hear.
-There was an exception: if we could acquire evil information and use it to do good or to help others, that would be permissible.
+We were also instructed not to listen to foul or vulgar language.
+If we heard people’s language, especially regarding someone’s evil intentions, we could use the evil information to do good or to help others, that would be permissible.

 Speak no evil (Iwazura)